The Digication Blog

 Having templates that facilitate this is a good way to encourage uptake

-Thanks to the deeper collaborative approach between students and teachers, along with soliciting input from industry professionals, Patty tells us that they have now moved forward with implementing what they’ve learned and using the Digication platform to execute these action steps.
+Thanks to the deep collaborative approach between students and teachers and soliciting input from industry professionals, Patty tells us that they have now moved forward with implementing what they’ve learned and using the Digication platform to execute these action steps.

-Kelly noted that without this process of student collaboration and investigation, any changes that the programs may have made would likely have been superficial and would have left so much value on the table, both for the students themselves and the university’s graduate programs!
+Host Kelly Driscoll noted that without this student collaboration and investigation process, any changes the programs may have made would likely have been superficial and would have left so much value on the table, both for the students and the university’s graduate programs!

 How You Can Implement Student-Centered Learning in Your Programs

-At the heart of it all, this is an open process that is key to student-teacher collaboration, with the goal of empowering people to find and hone the best version of themselves through showcasing their skills and competencies, as well as to effectively share that with other people.
+At the heart of it all, this open process is key to student-teacher collaboration.
+It empowers people to find and hone their best version by showcasing their skills and competencies and effectively sharing that with others.

 Patty expressed this idea clearly by saying, “I think it's very important, especially in the adult learning process, that the learner should be in control of what it is that they're learning, and then how they're going to actually demonstrate and show that they've learned it.”